Italian Hand of Jan Van de Velde with Hoang Dao

 Saturday, November 22, 2025 9:30am-12:30pm (Pacific Time)

-Deposit Registration will open very soon for our 2026 conference.
+Deposit Registration is open for our 2026 conference.
 The deposit amount is $50 ($25 of which is non-refundable.)
 A class priority number will be given to you in due course.
 Your ONE class for the conference will be allocated according to your priority number and the seats available in all the classes.